-The King's Scholar Program in Western Thought and Civilization (WTC) adopts an integrated and interdisciplinary approach to Western thought and civilization by engaging students in critical and experiential study of the relationship of literary, artistic and intellectual expressions to the material conditions, structures and processes of historical change.
+The King's Scholar Program in the New Liberal Arts (NLA) adopts an integrated and interdisciplinary approach to the study of the liberal arts by engaging students in critical and experiential study of the relationship of literary, artistic and intellectual expressions to the material conditions, structures and processes of historical change.
 Students will participate in experiential learning that engages them with musical compositions, works of art, virtual scientific experiments and extracurricular activities, including local and, where feasible, international initiatives facilitated through King's University College.

-The King's Scholar program in WTC is course-based but with a strong independent research concentration.
+The King's Scholar program in NLA is course-based but with a strong independent research concentration.
 The small, intensive, seminar based classes retain Western's Scholar's Electives focus on an individual research experience by participating in the unique pedagogy that defines the King's Scholar.
-The 20-student cap on each of the King's Scholar courses ensures that students participate in learning skills exercises and develop independent thought.
-As well, the careful preparation and submission of an Independent Research Project (IRP) is at the core of each course, and in the final year (4901F/G/Z), this IRP (in the form of a conference paper) will be presented at a one-day conference for the public.
-Drawing directly from the classic and scholastic traditions favouring rigorous analysis and dialectical reasoning, the King's Scholar program is informed by a pedagogy – Eloquentia Perfecta - cultivating practical types of training, including public speaking, logical argument and critical composition, and thinking in an interdisciplinary model.
+The small class size in each of the King's Scholar course promotes student participation in learning skills exercises and development of independent thought.
+Careful preparation and submission of an Independent Research Project (IRP) is at the core of each course.
+Drawing directly from the classic and scholastic traditions favouring rigorous analysis and dialectical reasoning, the King's Scholar program is informed by a signature pedagogy – Eloquentia Perfecta - cultivating practical types of training, including public speaking, logical argument and critical composition, and thinking in an interdisciplinary model.
 In this manner, students acquire essential, practical, and applied knowledge and skills to contribute to problem-solving and ethical decision-making in a globally conceived world.

 2.0 courses after first year.

-To maintain their registration in the King’s Scholar program, students are required to enroll in a minimum of 5.0 courses over the Fall/Winter sessions of each year of their program and maintain a minimum sessional average of at least 80% with no mark less than 65%.
-On any additional courses taken during the summer session, students must maintain a sessional average of at least 70%, with no mark less than 65%.
+To maintain their registration in the King’s Scholar program, students must complete a minimum of 5.0 courses over the Fall/Winter and Summer sessions of each year of their program and maintain a minimum sessional average of 80% with no grade below 65%.
+On any courses taken during the summer session, students must maintain a sessional average of at least 70%, with no grade below 65%.

-Students who do not meet the 80% sessional average progression requirement may be permitted to remain in the King’s Scholar program theme courses on a competitive basis by applying to the Department.
-If admitted, such students may count the King’s Scholar courses towards their standard discipline-based Honors Specialization and/or Major modules with permission of the Department.
+Students who do not meet these progression requirements will be ineligible for the King’s Scholar designation but may be permitted to register or remain in the King’s Scholar theme courses with permission from the Program Coordinator and the Academic Dean’s Office.
+With the permission of the relevant Department, the King’s Scholar courses may count towards their standard discipline-based Honours Specialization and/or Major modules.
 Such students, however, will not be eligible for the King’s Scholar designation.